Courses & Units

 Learning Outcomes

-- Describe the sociological perspective and key sociological theories, research methods and empirical findings
+• Describe the sociological perspective, key sociological theories, and research methods within the context of contemporary social life.

 Fee Information